 - Dusters: In summer, a light overcoat made of gabardine, twill, or serge called a duster was worn in place of a smock.
 Taffeta dusters were pretty, but not dust proof.
 This is what most illustrations of women drivers are wearing.
 Practical colors were tan, off white, and blue, but bright colors like red, yellow, and purple were cheerful alternatives.
 The duster fit loosely enough to be worn over outfits but was more tailored, like a coat, with wide sleeves, big cuffs, deep pockets, and a wide collar that could be folded over and buttoned close to the neck.
 The front buttoned down in a single or double row of large buttons.
 Avoid linen or silk coats because they wrinkle badly.

-- Rain coats in the same shape as the duster were made of a tight twill or a rubberized twill cloth.
+- Rain coats were made in the same shape as the duster, but in a waterproof tight twill or rubberized twill cloth.

 As far as footwear, the typical everyday shoe was a lace up boot (later button up boots) in black or brown leather.
 These were fine for driving, although they could feel too restrictive on a long drive.
 Boots with a twill cloth top were more flexible and breathable in summer.
 Low heels were preferred over higher 2+ inch heels.